 Psychologists have debated over “what comes first” when we experience extreme emotions.
-Does our heart rate go up and our sweat start dripping because we are feeling nervous?
+Does our heart rate increase, and our sweat starts dripping because we feel nervous?
 Or do we start to feel nervous because we are experiencing all of these physical reactions?
 The Cannon-Bard Theory is one of many theories that attempt to answer this question.

 What Is The Cannon-Bard Theory?

-The Cannon-Bard Theory says that our emotional and physiological responses occur at the same time, as two separate processes.
-One is not necessarily caused by the other, but both caused by the same stimulus.
-It was developed by Walter Cannon and Philip Bard in the 1920s.
+The Cannon-Bard Theory says that our emotional and physiological responses are simultaneously separate processes.
+One is not necessarily caused by the other, but the same stimulus causes both.
+Walter Cannon and Philip Bard developed it in the 1920s.

 Cannon and Bard looked at the brains of different humans and animals who had trouble processing emotion.
 They discovered that the thalamus played a big role.
-Their theory laid out the process for how different parts of the brain take in information and respond to it.
+Their theory explained how different brain parts take in information and respond to it.

 How Does the Cannon-Bard Theory Work?